 Tojiro Basic Santoku 170 mm – versatile Japanese knife

-The many uses of the santoku knife
+The many uses of a santoku knife

-Tojiro's quality for everyday use
+Tojiro quality for everyday use

 Technical specifications